-The student day begins at 8:40 AM, should a student arrive late to school, the following procedures must be followed:
+The student day begins at 8:30 AM., should a student arrive late to school, the following procedures must be followed:

 - 1. A parent/guardian or a person authorized (in writing by parent/guardian) must accompany the student to the vestibule and provide reason for tardiness. - 2.
-All students will be given a pass from the office.
-No student will be admitted to class without that pass.
+No student will be admitted to class without checking in at the office.